Monday, June 29, 2009

 To make metaphysics out of a spoken language is to make the language express what it does not ordinarily express: to make use of it in a new, exceptional, and unaccustomed fashion; to reveal its possibility for producing physical shock; to divide and distribute it actively in space; to deal with intonations in an absolutely concrete manner, restoring their power to shatter as well as really to manifest something; to turn against language and its basely utilitarian, one could say alimentary, sources, against its trapped-beast origins; and finally, to consider language as the form of INCANTATION.

-It is readily visible here that some parts of Artaud's formulations fit post-avant better than others.
-How much in common does edge have with anarchy?
+It is readily visible here that some parts of Artaud's formulations fit post-avant (and both the Philly Free School and This Charming Lab) better than others.
+How much in common does edge, in its generalized, denotative sense, have with anarchy?
 Artaud does not give examples here of what would constitute a resolutely anarchic language.
-It would seem that, because post-avant (as I have formulated it) has a strong narrative sense, the kind of anarchy that Artaud is naming would be inadmissable.
+It would seem that, because post-avant (as I have formulated it) has a strong narrative sense, the kind of anarchy that Artaud is naming would be inadmissible.
 On the other hand, poems with edges can impart the feeling of anarchy, rather than the anarchic state itself.
-That is part of post-avant: creating affect out of semblances of anarchy and/or chaos.
-The irony, and it is one that Artaud does not address, is that to create this kind of affect takes tremendous formal discipline.
-You cannot waste any words, make any false or half-assed moves, put anything out that does not add to the effect.
-This, to me, is one of Artaud's Achilles' heels: he does not offer examples (at least where poetry is concerned), so that we are left to piece together and reconstruct our version of what Artaud is talking about.
-One thing that would be hard to argue with is that Artaud wants words to transmit a certain vision of reality, rather than any artifice or self-absorption.
+That is part of post-avant, and applies to performance/spectacle, such as Philly Free School's at the Highwire Gallery, too: creating affect out of semblances of anarchy and/or chaos.
+The irony, and it is one that Artaud does not address, is that to create this kind of affect requires tremendous formal discipline.
+Aesthetic self-indulgence is unacceptable, passionate commitment mandatory, audience reaction the ultimate consideration.
+The "how," to me, is one of Artaud's Achilles' heels: he does not offer examples (at least where poetry is concerned), but a kind of Science of Imaginary Solutions, so that we are left to piece together and reconstruct our version of what Artaud is talking about.
+One thing that would be hard to argue with is that Artaud, as avatar, wants words to transmit a certain vision of reality.
+The artifice of entertainment, and/or the merely entertaining, is not relevant.

-This is what I referred to earlier: a certain way of making art through authenticity, which in this case means channeling and accessing the primeval chaos that lies beneath all language.
+Again, walking an Artaudian path: a determined way of making art through authenticity, which in this case means channeling and accessing the primeval chaos that lies beneath all language.
 Language serves something deeper, rather than being an end in itself.
-Where post-avant is concerned, this depth flows from a commitment to expressing every kind of edge that human beings experience: psychological (and Artaud happens to hate psychology, which is another stumbling block), emotional, metaphysical, sexual, and all the other ones.
+Where post-avant is concerned, this depth flows from a commitment to expressing every kind of edge which can incise into human flesh: psychological (and Artaud happens to hate psychology, which is another stumbling block), emotional, metaphysical, sexual, and all the other ones.
 Physical shock, as Artaud describes it, is an apt description of what post-avant poetry should produce (in its ideal form, which many poets are still working towards.)
-Incantation, however, is problematic, in the sense that it aligns poetry with music, and language that merely "chimes," that is merely musical, can never suffice for post-avant.
-Although, who knows, perhaps someone will write a great anaphoric poem like Song of Myself (only part anaphoric, I know) in the post-avant mode, and show us how it can be accomplished.
-I do not see any reason why it could not happen.
-All it takes is a commitment to edge and to affixing it to poetry's long history; ambition, in other words.
-How ambitious is post-avant?
+Incantation, however, is semi-problematic; it aligns poetry with music, and language which merely "chimes," that is merely musical (lapidary, ornamental), can never suffice for post-avant.
+Even as, conversely, and to paraphrase Nietzsche, poetry without a musical backbone inhering is a mistake.

 Here's another interesting Artaud bit: